 Site allocation: Offices or hotel.
-Site deliverability: 0-5 years

 Opportunity for a co-ordinated approach to design and development delivery with the following site allocations - Wi9, Wi10, Wi13 and Wi14 as set out in the London Plan.

 Development proposals must have regard to the design led Future Wimbledon Supplementary Planning Document (SPD).